Food Donations

 On a typical day at the Food Bank, hundreds of pounds of donated food are received from a variety of sources including individuals, organizations, church groups, businesses, etc. While the generosity of the local community is appreciated, some items cannot be used and must be discarded due to food safety guidelines and governmental regulations.
 The following list provides a description of products that cannot be accepted and distributed to Food Bank clients.

-• Expired Items - All donated items that are past the expiration date cannot be distributed
+• Past-Date or Expired Items - Donated items that are past the Best-By or Expiration date won't be used in the pantry.

-• Dented/Damaged Packaging - Donated items that are severely dented or damaged cannot be distributed (including rusty cans)
+• Dented/Damaged Packaging - Donated items that have severely dented or damaged packaging cannot be distributed (including rusty cans).

 • Over-the-Counter Medicines

-• Bags - Due to health code and State College Food Bank policy, used bags cannot be accepted
+• Bags - Due to health code and State College Food Bank policy, used bags are not accepted.

 Accepted Donations

-Refer to the Current Needs List for the most up to date list of items the State College Food Bank is looking for donations.
+Refer to the Current Needs List for the most up-to-date list of items that the State College Food Bank needs in our pantry.

 FRESH PRODUCE: Garden items are greatly appreciated from any garden.
 The following garden items are accepted: